San Carlos station: History

-The station building was originally built by the Southern Pacific Railroad in 1888.
+The station building was originally built by the Southern Pacific Railroad in 1888, and strongly resembles the Kenwood station, which the Southern Pacific opened the same year in Sonoma County.
 For its early history, the Depot was the only public building in San Carlos and functioned as the town's first community church, library, and post office.
-The structure was retired from railway use in 1967, but Del Monte and Peninsula Commute trains continued to stop at the station's platforms.
+The structure was retired from railroad use in 1967, but Del Monte and Peninsula Commute trains continued to stop at the platforms.

 The building was subsequently occupied by the San Carlos Chamber of Commerce and a real estate company.
-The building was vacant when it was acquired by the California Department of Transportation.
-In early 1984 a restaurant opened in the depot.
-It was listed on the National Register of Historic Places on September 20, 1984, as Southern Pacific Depot.
+It was vacant when it was acquired by the California Department of Transportation.
+A restaurant opened in the depot in 1984.
+The Depot Cafe, which was decorated with photographs of historic trains, closed in February 2018, leaving the building vacant.

+The depot was listed on the National Register of Historic Places on September 20, 1984, as Southern Pacific Depot.
+The San Carlos Lions Club donated a historical marker to mark its centennial in 1988.